solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 # Interview Well for Your Next Incredible Engineering Role
-## Tips that will improve the odds of landing your next role
+## Tips that Will Improve the Odds of Landing Your Next Role

 ![Photo: ThisisEngineering RAEng/Unsplash](images/39-01.jpeg)